jazzcheema/youwish/readme.md

 <br/>
 <br/>
 ![Alt Text](./assets/final-genie.gif)
 *Final genie page that appears after you've been blocked from the app.
 User can click on the Genie face to activate local computer's webcam and display their own face.
 A button appears after a few seconds that takes the user to the initial landing page.
-Now they are blocked for 24 hours.*
+Now they are blocked until Midnight (PST).*
 <br/>
 <br/>
 ![Screenshot](./assets/edit.png)